rid4stat/CTBN-Multimorbidity-Paper/README.md

 This work was conducted under the **InflAim** programme and used the UK Biobank Resource (application 303849).
 We thank the UK Biobank participants and the participating NHS GPs whose data made this work possible.
+This programme is funded by the NIHR [Programme Development Grant (NIHR205461)].
+The views expressed are those of the authors and not necessarily those of the NIHR or the Department of Health and Social Care.
+We thank the PPIE group members for their invaluable contributions to this research and to the clinical experts.
+We acknowledge the whole InflAIM team for their support and advice.

 ## Licence